czythu/scCancer/README.md

 1. Dependency installation

 Some dependent packages for scCancer2 (old version of scCancer, edgeR, garnett, xgboost, and org.Hs.eg.db) may not be installed automatically, so you can install them from the following steps.
-After installing them successfully, then you can run the vignettes/scCancer2.rmd
+After installing them successfully, you can run the demos.

 ```R
 checkPkg <- function(pkg){